 I chose to stay at Urmston Grammar because the support I received when doing my GCSEs was impeccable.
 The atmosphere around the whole school is very friendly and welcoming.
-There is an incredible selection of extra-curricular activities available to suit everyone in the school, which enables you to make many new friends.

-HD, Urmston Grammar
+There is an incredible selection of extra-curricular activities HD, Urmston Grammar I like the friendly environment and I get on well with the teachers who support me well.
+The atmosphere is good and the options of extracurricular activities are endless.
+GT, Urmston Grammar